Calling all Birders: It’s time for Birdathon 2026!

 Birdathon helps NVBA to support outdoor education, citizen science, habitat conservation, and programs to encourage people to plant native plants and protect native wildlife.
 Birdathon also helps ornithologists better understand spring migration by reporting sightings through eBird, an online database of bird observations run by the Cornell Lab of Ornithology.

 All birding levels are welcome.
 Participants can bird alone or form teams of up to five.
 All team members donate and/or secure pledges.
 Participants can solicit general donations or ask for pledges based on the number of species or the number of individual birds sighted.
-Sightings and donations are due no later than June 4, 2026.
-Report your Birdathon sightings on eBird and email your list to us.
+Sightings and donations are due no later than June 5, 2026.
+You can report your Birdathon sightings on eBird and email your list to us, or simply put your list in an email.
+Be sure to include team name, team captain name, number of species counted and the prize category (see below) you want to compete for (if applicable - you can just bird for fun too!).

 Birdathon at home!
 Now you can participate without ever leaving home.
 Birding in a hammock still counts as birding.
 Gather a few friends or neighbors and show off the bounty of birds that visit your backyard.